-(a) If, for any reason, the use of a nonconforming structure remains idle or unused for a continual period of six months or for 18 months during any three-year period, the nonconforming structure may not be used again for any use until it is made to conform with the regulations of the district in which such structure is located and with all of the provisions of the Town Code, including this chapter 90.

-(b) This section 90-74.1 shall apply to all nonconforming structures, including those which became idle or in an unused condition prior to the adoption of this section 90-74.1.
+- (a) If, for any reason, the use of a nonconforming structure remains idle or unused for a continual period of six months or for 18 months during any three-year period, the nonconforming structure may not be used again for any use until it is made to conform with the regulations of the district in which such structure is located and with all of the provisions of the Town Code, including this chapter 90. - (b) This section 90-74.1 shall apply to all nonconforming structures, including those which became idle or in an unused condition prior to the adoption of this section 90-74.1.

 Sec.
 90-75.
-Destruction of a nonconforming use.
+Destruction of a nonconforming use or structure MOUZI.

-No building which has been damaged by any cause whatever to the extent of more than 50 percent of the fair market value of the building immediately prior to damage shall be restored except in conformity with these regulations and all rights as a nonconforming use shall be terminated.
-If a building is damaged by less than 50 percent of the fair market value, it may be repaired or reconstructed and used as before the time of damage, provided that such repairs or reconstruction be substantially completed within 12 months of the date of such damage.
+No building which has been damaged by any cause whatever to the extent of more than 50 percent of the fair market value of the building immediately prior to damage shall be restored except in conformity with these regulations and all rights as a nonconforming use or structure shall be terminated.
+If a building is damaged by less than 50 percent of the fair market value, it may be repaired or reconstructed and used as before the time of damage, provided that such repairs or reconstruction be substantially completed are the subject of a valid building permit obtained within 12 months of the date of such damage provided the repair or reconstruction proceeds expeditiously and the building permit does not expire, or is terminated by the Town Building Official.